 Where to stay in Barcelona?
 Hostalin Barcelona Gran Via (budget) near Passeig de Gràcia, Ciutat de Barcelona (mid-range) near the Picasso Museum, Catalonia Port (top) with a pool in the Gothic quarter.

-Based on our own experience we have composed a 5-day itinerary including the top museums and sights – with the possibility of extending it with a few more days for awesome day trips out of Barcelona by train or bus.
+We suggest a 5-day itinerary including the top museums and sights – with the possibility of extending it with a few more days for awesome day trips out of Barcelona by train or bus.
 You may also want to stretch the itinerary over more than the five days if you would like to take it easy – or maybe include other activities as well.
 Anyway, if you want to experience as many Barcelonian sights as possible in five days, this is the itinerary for you!

-DAY 1: Must-see Museums, Sights & Things to Do in Barcelona
+DAY 1: Must-see Museums, Sights & Things to Do in Barcelona – Las Ramblas, Casa Milà & Batlló

-Today you will be walking – as well as seeing a lot!
+Today you will be walking – as well as exploring a lot!
 You will begin with the Barcelona sights in the Ciutat Vella at Las Ramblas, the famous pedestrian street in the heart of Barcelona connecting Plaça de Catalunya with the Christopher Columbus Monument, the Mirador de Colom.
 It is the popular and iconic plane tree-lined street always crowded with a myriad of locals and tourists – it is a must-see and the nerve of Barcelona!

 Must-see Museums, Sights & Things to Do in Barcelona